 (3 Credits) This course is a continuation of ACC 101 with emphasis on the application to corporations and the study of financial analysis.
 It also includes an introduction to cost and managerial accounting.
+Course fee required.
 Total of 45 hours of lecture.